Naveen-kumar02/Atliq_sql_project/README.md

      <img src = "sql_output/sql_6_output.png" alt="list of markets" />
       </p>
 -  Top customers like Flipkart, Viveks, and Ezone received **average discounts above 30%**.
 This strategy may be beneficial for volume sales but should be balanced against profit margins.Evaluate if these discounts are driving enough revenue to justify the lower margins.

 7. In which quater of 2020 got the maximum total_sold_quantity?
    <p align="center">
      <img src = "sql_output/sql_7_output.png" alt="list of markets" />
       </p>
+- The **Q1** achieved the highest total sold quantity at **7.01 million units**, indicating strong sales performance at the beginning of the year.
+- Sales decreased in **Q2, Q4, and dropped significantly in Q3,** suggesting potential challenges like COVID-19 Pandemic Impact, economic uncertainty, Market Saturation, Retail and Distribution Challenges affecting sales as the year progressed.

 8. which channel bring more gross sales in the fiscal year 2021 and the percentage of contribution
    <p align="center">
      <img src = "sql_output/sql_8_output.png" alt="list of markets" />
       </p>
+- The retailer channel generated $1,219.08 million, contributing 73.23% of total gross sales, highlighting its crucial role in revenue generation.
+- Strengthen relationships with retailers for better promotions while exploring ways to enhance sales through direct and distributor channels to improve overall contributions.

 9. Get the top 3 products in each division that have a high_total_sold_quantity in the year fiscal_year 2021 ?
     <p align="center">
      <img src = "sql_output/sql_9_output.png" alt="list of markets" />
       </p>
+- The top-selling products are pen drives and gaming mice, indicating a high consumer preference in these categories.
+This suggests opportunities to expand product offerings and marketing efforts in these areas.
+-  The PC division's highest-selling product had significantly lower sales compared to other divisions, highlighting potential issues such as limited product variety or lack of market awareness.
+Further analysis is needed to improve performance.
+-  Ensure sufficient stock for high-demand products and consider targeted marketing strategies for the PC division to boost sales and align with consumer trends.